Antony Blinken confirmed as Biden's secretary of state

 The longtime aide and former deputy secretary takes over beleaguered agency.

-Blinken, confirmed on Tuesday 78 to 22, takes over an agency beleaguered by budget cuts and low morale, but has vowed to reinvest in American diplomacy.
+Blinken, confirmed on Tuesday 78-22, takes over an agency beleaguered by budget cuts and low morale, but has vowed to reinvest in American diplomacy.

 The former second-in-command at the agency is a longtime aide to Biden -- a close personal relationship that will be key to effectively speaking on behalf of the president while overseas.
 Blinken served as national security adviser to then-Vice President Biden and the top staffer on the Senate Foreign Relations Committee when then-senator Biden was its chair.